Send Ghost to the grave: problems and alternatives to imaging using Ghost

 Frequently hundreds more apps need to follow, or be included in the original image, which then grows in size and can put a strain on network services.
 If your team is not using automation, then you’ll likely require a large contingent of staff to deploy via sneaker net.

 With cutting-edge software virtualization technologies becoming more mainstream (it’s not just App-V and ThinApp anymore!), colleges and universities can move from the old ‘Just-in-Case’ model of software delivery to a more modern ‘Just-in-Time’ approach to application deployment.

 The Just-in-Case model of building images with every conceivable software title is simply no longer needed.
 This strategy is also wasting valuable resources and having a negative impact on the student experience.
 Moving to a Just-in-Time approach frees up your expensive admins, makes the student experience awesome, and puts an end to summers from hell.

 And for IT directors and CIOs, it helps the department realize and achieve some of the greater strategic projects, like BYOD for example.

 Any app, any device, anywhere, anytime

 AppsAnywhere delivers Just-in-Time software deployment by leveraging leading technologies such as Cloudpaging, and the extremely popular app store.
 By combining AppsAnywhere with automation platforms like SCCM, your team can refresh the entire campus fleet in just days.
-This leaves the rest of the summer for strategic projects such as cloud computing, or the fulfillment of well-deserved time off with family and friends.
+This leaves the rest of the summer for strategic projects such as cloud computing, improving the student experience, enabling BYOD, or event the fulfillment of well-deserved time off with family and friends!

 Try it now